DunderRoffe/software-factory-blueprint/docs/articles/licensing/publishing-binaries.rst

 Conclusion
 ----------
-To avoid unforseen cost of storing old source code, do not publish any binaries publically without first gotten the approval to do so.
+To avoid unforseen cost of storing old source code, do not publish any binaries publically without first receiving approval.